rose0503/cat-dog-mouse/README.md

 this is a demo how to use git
+how to use gitipnore